inventtoo/UvaRegexValidation/README.md

 ## What is this?
 ![UvaRegexValidation](https://raw.github.com/inventtoo/UvaRegexValidation/master/design/UvaRegexValidation_mini.png "Logo Uva Regex Validation") *Uva Regex Validation* is a class of static functions to validate strings through regular expressions.

-##License
-This project have a MIT License, so you can modify it, redistribute it, print it, burn it, or whatever you want.

 ##Regular Expression Rules (RegEx Rules)
 |[RegEx][1] |Description                                                  |
 |:---------:|-------------------------------------------------------------|